Cranky Canine Confirmation

 These resources are included in your course fee and we ask that you support us as a small business and abide by the "no sharing" condition.
 This is our intellectual property, available only to our students, and we put a lot of blood, sweat and tears into its creation.
 Although we wish we could give it away as we strongly believe everyone needs access to this information, we need to pay our bills and fabulous team.
 So we are asking you to not share.
 Thank you!

 Your classmates depend on you!
-Missed classes are not credited unless in extenuating circumstances.
-If you must miss a class, a 30 minute private makeup lesson can be booked for a fee of $75+HST however would not include the hands-on work with a live dog - it would cover the concepts in the class and a fake decoy dog.
+Missed classes are not credited.
+If you must miss a class, a 60 minute private makeup lesson can be booked for a fee of $150+HST and would cover the concepts in the class and a fake or live decoy dog, depending on availability.
+We ask that you make yourself available during the same week as the missed class so that you can be on the same page as the other students.
+Each class builds on the last.

 If at any point your dog is unable to continue in classes, please let us know immediately upon diagnosis so that we can act quickly.
 Without immediate notification, your classes will not be credited.